VSCO acquires video editing startup Rylo – TechCrunch

 The photo-sharing app behind the 2019 meme craze “VSCO girls” has acquired Rylo, a video editing startup founded by the original developer of Instagram’s Hyperlapse.

-A spokesperson for VSCO, an 8-year-old subscription-based business on track to surpass 4 million paying users, declined to disclose the terms of the deal.
+A spokesperson for VSCO, an eight-year-old subscription-based business on track to surpass 4 million paying users, declined to disclose the terms of the deal.
 Rylo had raised roughly $38 million in venture capital funding, reaching a valuation of $120.25 million with a $20 million Series B announced in October 2018, according to data collected by PitchBook.

-San Francisco-based Rylo was backed by a number of institutional investors, including Sequoia Capital, Alumni Ventures Group, Icon Ventures and Accel—a Silicon Valley venture capital fund and key stakeholder in Oakland-based VSCO.
+San Francisco-based Rylo was backed by a number of institutional investors, including Sequoia Capital, Alumni Ventures Group, Icon Ventures and Accel — a Silicon Valley venture capital fund and key stakeholder in Oakland-based VSCO.

-Founded in 2015, Rylo is best known for its 360° camera capable of creating cinematic video in 5.8k resolution.
+Founded in 2015, Rylo is best known for its 360° camera capable of creating cinematic video in 5.8K resolution.
 The device previously retailed for nearly $500 but now sells for as low as $250 on BestBuy.com.
-Under VSCO’s ownership, Rylo will focus exclusively on building out its mobile video editing tools for mobile.
+Under VSCO’s ownership, Rylo will focus exclusively on building out its video editing tools for mobile.
 The company tells us it will not continue to manufacture and sell its signature device but will continue to honor the warranty on previously sold cameras.

 Rylo was launched by Alex Karpenko and Chris Cunningham.
 Karpenko, Rylo’s chief executive officer, previously founded Luma Camera in 2011, a video-capture, stabilization and sharing app acquired by Instagram in 2013.
 The deal marked Instagram’s first-ever acquisition; the app was subsequently shut down, with Karpenko joining Instagram’s team as a software engineer.
 Karpenko became key developer of Hyperlapse, Instagram’s time-lapse video app.